bitnami/charts/bitnami/discourse/README.md

 externalDatabase.port=5432
 ```

-Note also if you disable PostgreSQL per above you MUST supply values for the `externalDatabase` connection.
+Note also that if you disable PostgreSQL per above you MUST supply values for the `externalDatabase` connection.

 In case the database already contains data from a previous Discourse installation, you need to set the `discourse.skipInstall` parameter to _true_.
 Otherwise, the container would execute the installation wizard and could modify the existing data in the database.
 This parameter force the container to not execute the Discourse installation wizard.